MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/overview.md

 ![Sales Hub example](../sales-enterprise/media/sales_hub_example.png "Sales Hub example")

 ## What Dynamics 365 for Sales offers
+[//]: # (Eventually maybe we'll use "smartphone" everywhere, but it isn't Microsoft style yet.)

-[!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] offers great benefits, whether you're using a desktop, smartphone, or tablet.
+[!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] offers great benefits, whether you're using a desktop, phone, or tablet.

 ### Benefits for sales people

-- Follow guided business processes so you know which steps to take next to close deals faster.
+- Follow guided business processes, so you know which steps to take next to close deals faster.
 You can tailor these business processes for your organization's needs.

-- Manage customers and deals wherever you are, on any device (smartphone, tablet, PC, or Mac).
+- Manage customers and deals wherever you are, on any device (phone, tablet, PC, or Mac).

-- Get productive faster by using familiar tools. [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] is tightly integrated with Office 365 apps, which makes it easier to get going faster:
+- Get productive faster by using familiar tools. [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] is tightly integrated with [!include[](../includes/pn-office-365.md)] apps, which makes it easier to get going more quickly:

   - Use [!INCLUDE[pn-sharepoint-short](../includes/pn-sharepoint-short.md)] to store and view documents like presentations or notes in the context of a record, such as an opportunity, so anyone working on the opportunity can view them.